 Time is Irreversible

 Much to the chagrin of H.G.
-Wells and other writers, not to mention of movie fans of characters like Marty McFly, it’s simply impossible to travel back in time.
+Wells and other writers, not to mention of movie and theater fans of characters like Marty McFly, it’s simply impossible to travel back in time.
 As living beings, we are born, we age, and we die, in that order.
 We know about the past, but we can’t, by definition, know about the future.
 This is because time is unidirectional.
 This is not perception, it’s physical reality.

 Things Fall Apart